exercism/v3/languages/common-lisp/exercises/concept/basics/.meta/design.md

   returned
 - Know how to write comments and some of the conventions regarding their usage
 - Understand the basics of symbols, keywords, and quoting
-- Understand which values are "false" and which are "true"

 ## Out of scope